Sai-Krishna7/serverless_polly_website/README.md

     3. Create an SNS topic

     4. Create IAM role to allow lambda funcitons to commmunicate with S3, SNS and DynamoDB.
-Lambda should now have permission to use and execute
+Lambda should now have permission to use and execute.
+        * Faced issues with testing the Lambda function.
+Had to convert the boto3 code to support python 3.6.
+        * Then added AWSDynamoDBFullAccess and AWSSNSFullAccess Policies to the Post_Reader_NewPost iam role.